paperboygold/buildwithclaude2024-sanguinehost/README.md

 - Conversations adapt based on game state and player actions
 - AI generates relationship stories between NPCs
 - Dialogue is context-aware and maintains consistency throughout the game
+- NPCs can engage in conversations with each other, which the player can choose to observe or ignore

 ## Getting Started